Gorilla (song): Synopsis

 The music video opens with a pair of jealous strippers applying lipstick and caddying back-and-forth between backstage, in a South of the Border strip zoo named "La Jungla".
-Meanwhile, Mars's "Money Make Her Smile" can be heard from the room, the two of them are talking about a new girl who has been "fooling around" with someone else's man (Mr. Mars).
+As Mars's "Money Make Her Smile" can be heard from the room, the two of them are talking about a new girl who has been "fooling around" with someone else's man (Mars).
 The scene ends with one of the two women saying, "Wait 'til I tell the boss who she's sleeping with".
 It is shown that the new girl, Isabella, has been listening to the conversation and it's her time to dance as soon as the boss says so.
-The role of Isabella is portrayed by Indian actress Pinto, who after an introduction by Guzmán, the zoo owner, starts to pull off "gravity-defying spins on the pole" as Mars and his mates, who serve as the house band, perform the song.
-On the following scene, Isabella sheds her clothes with such rage that sparks fall from the ceiling while Mars stares at her intensely singing "You and me baby making love like gorillas".
-As the second verse starts, intermittent shots of Mars and Isabella "heating up the backseat of a car" along with shots of her "grinding on customers" and banging on Mars's chest as he sings the line "Bang Bang, Gorilla".
-The former shots are shown throughout the video.
+The role of Isabella is portrayed by Indian actress Pinto, who after an introduction by Guzmán, the owner, starts to pull off "gravity-defying spins on the pole" as Mars and his mates, who serve as the house band, perform the song.
+On the following scene, Isabella sheds her clothes with such rage that sparks fall from the ceiling while Mars stares at her, intensely singing, "You and me baby making love like gorillas".
+As the second verse starts, intermittent shots of Mars and Isabella "heating up the backseat of a car" are intercut along with shots of her "grinding on customers" and banging on Mars's chest as he sings the line "Bang bang, gorilla"; the former shots are shown throughout the video.
 As the video continues, Isabella is shown "to drop on her knees and lick" Mars's guitar.
 She grabs it and pours tequila over the same, before using a lighter to set it on fire.
-Afterwards, the roof sprinklers come on and Isabella lets the water shower her while she stands on her underwear.
+Afterwards, the roof sprinklers come on and Isabella lets the water shower her while she stands in her underwear.
 The video ends in a chase scene in which Mars runs down through a dimly lit aisle, and suddenly transforms into a giant gorilla, while Isabella is seen at the end of the pathway waiting for him.
-The video doesn't contain any of the teasers Mars released days before the video, including the iguana shot, the outer car scene and the one with Luis Guzman listening to the intro for Isabella.
+The video doesn't contain any of the teasers Mars released days before the video: the iguana shot, the outer car scene and one with Guzman listening to the intro for Isabella.